EXPLORE EUROPE | 3 DAYS IN LAKE COMO.

 Stay somewhere amazing

-Accommodation as usual is my favourite element of the trip.
+Accommodation as usual is my favourite planning element of the trip.
 I always source venues and locations that are unique.
 I'm also a big fan of hotels right in the hustle and bustle of it, but for somewhere on Lake Como I think it's a great opportunity to AirBnB or do an apartment hire.
-I stayed in an amazing rented house, which you could only reach through a long winding walkway and approximately 1 billion steps.
-The place was serviced and regularly rented to travellers.
-I love walking and exploring so for me it was great, although it's worth mentioning that there are no cabs in Argegno, so come rain or shine, half or full bottle of wine (hey that rhymes), the billion step walk is your only way back.
+I stayed in an amazing rented house, which you could only reach through a long winding walkway and approximately 6 billion steps.
+The place was serviced and regularly rented to travellers for leisure or corporate trips.
+I love walking and exploring so for me it was great, although it's worth mentioning that there are no cabs in Argegno, so come rain or shine, half or full bottle of wine (hey that rhymes), the 6 billion step walk up is your only way back home.
 I quite enjoyed it.